 The Chairman and CEO are separate persons to ensure an appropriate balance of power, increased accountability, and greater capacity of the Board for independent decision making.

-Mr Conson Tiu Sia, who was appointed as CEO-Designate on 1 February 2023, has successfully completed the 6-month assessment period as CEO-Designate and was subsequently appointed as CEO on 1 August 2023.
-He bears full executive responsibility for the Group's operations.
-He, together with the assistance of a team of key management personnel, is responsible for the dayto- day management of the Group and executing the Group's strategies and policies.
+The Executive Directors and the CEO bear full executive responsibility for the Group's operations, and together with the team of key management personnel, are responsible for the day-to-day management of the Group and executing the Group's strategies and policies.
 The CEO attends the quarterly AC and Board meetings at the invitation of the AC and Board and updates them on strategic and operational aspects of the Group's business.
 The performance of the CEO is reviewed periodically by the RC.

 Separately, Mr Wee Kok Wah, who was appointed as Founder and Senior Advisor on 1 November 2021, provides invaluable guidance and counsel to the members of the Board as well as the senior management team.
 Prior to this appointment, Mr Wee was the Managing Director of the Company.